couple driving in a car

 • Mechanical breakdowns: Breaking down on the road won’t be covered by your insurance.
 That said, purchasing emergency roadside assistance coverage could help reimburse costs of towing, flat-tire replacement and more.

-• Property inside your car: If anything is stolen from within your car, your car insurance won’t cover the costs to replace it.
+• Property inside your car: If anything is stolen from within your car, your car insurance may not cover the costs to replace it.
 However, if you have home insurance, you may be covered by personal property coverage.
-Again, this is part of home insurance, so check your home policy if you have one.
+Check your home policy to see what coverage you have.

 How does car insurance work?